nikitapawar16/DreamPortalAutomationTesting/README.md

 3. Ensure Maven dependencies are installed.
 4. Run the test class `IndexPageTest.java` from the test directory.
 5. Make sure ChromeDriver is properly set in your system path or project configuration.

-## 📁 Notes
-- This project was developed using TestNG framework.
-- It follows basic best practices for structuring Selenium tests.

 ---

-**Submitted by:**
-**Nikita Pawar**
-QA Internship Candidate – Wingify